misakey/backend/docs/content/concepts/box-events.md

     "server_event_created_at": "...",
     "sender": {...},
     "type": "access.rm",
-    "referer_id": "(string): the uuid of the corresponding access.add event that has been removed" }
+    "referrer_id": "(string): the uuid of the corresponding access.add event that has been removed" }
 ```